Alibi Defense in Georgia

 In basic terms, an alibi consists of proof that the defendant was elsewhere when the crime was committed.
 It is not just that the accused must show he was somewhere else but that the evidence proves the impossibility of defendant's presence at the scene of the crime at the time of the crime's commission.

-Example of Appropriate Alibi Defenses
+Example of Appropriate Alibi Defenses in Georgia

 A man is charged with first-degree murder of his wife.
 Neighbors argue that their car was in the driveway that night.
 However, the husband has receipts and surveillance footage showing that he was out of town on a business trip.
 Hotel staff confirmed his stay and witnesses testified that he was present for all the events and it would be impossible for him to have returned home and still made all the events.

 Our Lawyers have extensive trial experience and are ready to help you fight your charges.
-An alibi is a strong defense, and we can help you present evidence supporting it.
+An alibi in Georgia is a strong defense, and we can help you present evidence supporting it.
 Contact us today to schedule a free case evaluation.
 Your future is at stake so do not wait to call.